 A firewall is essential for any website.
 It’s the first line of defense against malicious actors and can help protect your site from potential threats.

-At Structure, our management services include a responsive web application firewall (WAF).
-This will stop any suspicious traffic before reaching your server and protect against malicious attacks, including DDoS, SQL injections, and more.
+Structure’s management services include a responsive web application firewall (WAF).
+This will stop suspicious traffic before reaching your server and protect against malicious attacks, including DDoS, SQL injections, and more.
 They also offer a secure login interface with two-factor authentication to help protect your site from unauthorized access.

 Our Structure WordPress management packages include robust bot protection that will help keep your site secure from malicious activity.
 It monitors suspicious activity and blocks any requests before they reach your server.